quantsbin/BiblioPixel/doc/overview/BiblioPixel-Basics.md

 [Here's](https://www.digitalocean.com/community/tutorials/an-introduction-to-json)
-a nice little introduction to JSON, and [here's](https://json.org) the full specification of the fromat, which isn't very long.
+a nice little introduction to JSON, and [here's](https://json.org) the full specification of the fromat, which isn't very long at all.

 ## The command line